Coronavirus Update: One More Positive Test Result - The Franklin Reporter & Advocate

 Coronavirus Update: One More Positive Test Result

-Another township resident has tested positive for the coronavirus in the past 24 hours, the township Office of Emergency Management reported on August 20.
+There have now been 1,439 township residents who have tested positive for the coronavirus sine mid-March, the township Office of Emergency Management reported on August 25.

-That brings the total number of Franklin residents who have tested positive for the virus since mid-March to 1,432, 137 of whom have died.

-The township and school district have partnered to offer free coronavirus testing for all students, staff and their families for all schools in the township, public and private.
+The new total reflects the one new positive test result reported in the previous 24 hours.

 Note: These are the latest reported numbers for positive test results and deaths, as of the date indicated.
 These numbers may change, due to periodic inaccuracies in the reporting method.
 The Franklin Reporter & Advocate has no opportunity to check these numbers in real time.